johsteffens/beth/README.md

 Another motivation is providing functionality as might be expected from a general purpose library with a scientific touch.

-Good prior ideas influencing this work are appreciated and cited inside the code.
+The codebase itself is entirely original work.
+Specific prior work, which has influenced its development is cited inside the code or in related documents where feasible.

-However, a major part of this codebase is accomplished by actually questioning well trodden paths and trying to come up with new ideas or at least viable variations of what has been done before.
+However, a major part is accomplished by actually questioning well trodden paths.
+I've been trying to come up with new ideas or at least viable variations of prior solutions.

 For that matter, getting a grasp on *beth* is probably a bit of a challenge for a seasoned developer.
 I hope that who tries it feels rewarded.